Varushamellam Vasantham: Plot

-Latha celebrates her 23rd birthday with a grand party, and Ramesh presents her with a costly laptop computer.
-Ashamed, Raja tries to hide his gift – some cheap clothing wrapped in plain paper, but Latha insists on trying on the outfit immediately.
-The grandfather realises that the change in Raja was brought about by Latha, and proposes a marriage between the two.
+Latha (later known as "Anarkali") celebrates her 23rd birthday with a grand party, and Ramesh presents her with a costly laptop computer.
+Ashamed, Raja tries to hide his gift (some cheap clothing wrapped in plain paper), but Latha insists on trying on the outfit immediately.
+Paramasivam realises that the change in Raja was brought about by Latha and proposes a marriage between the two.
 To everyone's surprise, Raja declines, despite the fact that he loves Latha.
-The grandfather is embarrassed and enraged, telling Raja he will never find a girl who is educated and well-respected like Latha.
-He also says that Raja will forever be useless and lazy, and threatens to cut off his grandsons inheritance.
+Paramasivam is embarrassed and enraged, telling Raja that he will never find a girl who is educated and well-respected like Latha.
+He also says that Raja will forever be useless and lazy and threatens to cut off his grandson's inheritance.
 Raja decides to move out and continue working at the metal factory.

 Ramesh, who was aware of Raja's feelings towards Latha, confronts his brother about his rejection of the marriage proposal.
 Raja reveals that Latha had confided in him that she is actually in love with Ramesh.
-Shocked, Ramesh asks his brother why he didn't just stay silent and accept the marriage, but Raja says that love should come from both sides and cannot be forced.
+Shocked, Ramesh asks his brother why he did not just stay silent and accept the marriage.
+Raja says that love should come from both sides and cannot be forced.
 Ramesh is astonished by this and is grateful for Raja's kind character.
 He asks for forgiveness and the brothers reconcile.
-The grandfather overhears this conversation and is overcome with guilt.
-After an emotional exchange, he welcomes Raja back home and now treats his him with affection and love, and speaks of him with pride.
+Paramasivam overhears this conversation and is overcome with guilt.
+After an emotional exchange, he welcomes Raja back home and now treats his him with affection and love and speaks of him with pride.